codeorelse/formagical.JS/README.md

 Formagical.JS: form analytics without dashboarding
 ==========
-Formagical tracks the behaviour of the user in a form, and sends the data to whatever endpoint.
-Formagical does not have a dashboard, and its only goal is to log the data to a given endpoint.
+Formagical.JS tracks the behaviour of the user in a form, and sends the data to whatever endpoint.
+Formagical.JS does not have a dashboard, and its only goal is to log the data to a given endpoint.

 ## Features